williamyang1991/TET-GAN/README.md

 ### Full Training

-- Prepare dataset and copy it to `../data/dataset/` where the images are arranged in this way
+- Prepare dataset and copy it to `../data/dataset/` where the images are arranged in this way (See [[Dataset]](http://www.icst.pku.edu.cn/struct/Projects/TETGAN.html) for one example)
 ```
 dataset/style1/train/1.png
 dataset/style1/train/2.png